csev/sakai-scripts/README.md

     sdk install maven

-* Create an account on github

-* Go to https://github.com/sakaiproject/sakai and "fork" a copy into your github account

-* Set up git with the folowing commands

-        git config --global user.name "John Doe"
-        git config --global user.email johndoe@example.com

 * Check out sakai-scripts into some folder.
 I tend to make a folder named "dev" in my home directory: